billzee/billzee/README.md

 Hey, thanks for stopping by.

-I am the CEO of an MSP by day and a wannabe Python :snake: dev by night (and occasionally at lunch).
+I am the CEO of a growing tech company by day and a wannabe Python :snake: dev by night (and occasionally at lunch).

 <details><summary>🔭 I’m currently working on ...</summary>